phalcon-orphanage/docs/en/reference/tutorial-invo.rst

                 //Find for the user in the database
                 $user = Users::findFirst(array(
-                    "email=:email: AND password=:password: AND active='Y'",
-                    "bind" => array('email' => $email, 'password' => $password)
+                    "email = :email: AND password = :password: AND active = 'Y'", "bind" => array('email' => $email, 'password' => $password)
                 ));
                 if ($user != false) {